ajbanjara/Wireshark/Development/Support_library_version_tracking.md

 The Qt Company officially supports the following [platforms and configurations](http://doc.qt.io/qt-5/supported-platforms-and-configurations.html).

 The highlighted Wireshark versions below mark the Qt version that is shipped with the macOS and Windows installers.
-For supported macOS hardware and maximum macOS versions, see also https://en.wikipedia.org/wiki/MacOS#Hardware_compatibility
+It is sometimes possible to build Wireshark formac For supported macOS hardware and maximum macOS versions, see also https://en.wikipedia.org/wiki/MacOS#Hardware_compatibility

 | Qt version | Date | Notes |
 |------------|------|-------|